decentralized-identity/DIDComm-js/README.md

 # DIDComm-crypto-js
 Javascript (written in typescript) version of the cryptographic envelope of DIDComm.
 This library is built for any javascript environment that needs to .
-It is built on libsodium-js and follows the specs documented in the [docs](/docs/README.md) folder.
+It is built on [TweetNaCl.js](https://tweetnacl.js.org/) and follows the specs documented in the [docs](/docs/README.md) folder (with the exception of choice of encryption algorithm).

+This version changes the use of `chacha20poly1305_ietf` to `xsalsa20-poly1305` (aka `secretbox`).
+The primary reason is to remove the reliance on libsodium.js which brings the size of a distribution over what can realistically be expected to be added to web clients.

 ## installation
 This package is currently not available on NPM: It will be added to npm under the package name `DIDComm-crypto-js` when a CI/CD platform can be added to publish it.